 Collections and services

-The Museum of Lands, Mapping and Surveying is located at 317 Edward Street, Brisbane.
-It was established in 1982, and in 1988 was officially recognised as a sub-branch of the Queensland Museum.
+The Museum of Lands, Mapping and Surveying was established in 1982.
+In 1988 we were officially recognised as a sub-branch of the Queensland Museum.

-We acquire, preserve, catalogue and display information and artefacts pertaining to historical land settlement, surveying and cartographic activities in Queensland.
+Since it was established, the museum now holds one of the most comprehensive collections of its kind in the world.
+We acquire, preserve, catalogue and display materials and information pertaining to historical land settlement, surveying and cartographic activities in Queensland.

 Historical collections